apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 the queue will receive a copy of all messages sent to the topic.

 Mirrored queues can be used to mix queue and topic behavior on one logical destination.
-For example, lets assumed `foo` is configured as a mirrored destination and you have 2 subscribers on queue `foo` and 2 subscribers on topic `foo`.
+For example, let's assumed `foo` is configured as a mirrored destination and you have 2 subscribers on queue `foo` and 2 subscribers on topic `foo`.
 On the producer side, publishers can send either the queue or topic and get the same results.